MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 We'll skip the definition of the html components.
 You can check it directly from the source code on the repo.

-If you have a question you can ask, as always, it the comment section below ⬇.
+If you have a question you can ask it, as always, the comment section below ⬇.

 ## 4 - Dockerizing the application with Docker Compose 🐳